 In short, hidden pairs occur when a pair of digits has only two possible solutions within a group, but they are accompanied by other candidates, which makes them hard to spot.
 The immediate benefit of finding these is that the player can eliminate the remaining candidates from those cells and leave only the pair.
 By doing so, they might find one of the removed candidates will now have only one possible solution, for instance.

-Additionally, if the hidden pair is lined-up in a column or row, it will also allow the player to eliminate those two digits from being candidates to any other cell within it, outside their group.
+Additionally, if the hidden pair is lined up in a column or row, it will also allow the player to eliminate those two digits from being candidates in any other cell within it, outside their group.

 Example